 The Company implemented a third-party lease accounting system to assist with the measurement of the lease liabilities and the related right-of-use assets.
 The Company compiled an inventory of its leases, determined the appropriate discount rates and has determined the impact of this standard which is not material to the Company's results of operations, but has an effect on the balance sheet presentation for leased assets and obligations.
-The Company recognized a right-of-use asset and related lease liability for approximately \$12,076,000 on January 1, 2019.
+The Company's recognized a right-of-use asset and related lease liability for approximately \$12,076,000 on January 1, 2019.
 This standard did not impact the Company's accounting for leases where the Company is the lessor.
-Additional disclosures required by this standard are included in Note 16.